zperk13/usercss/README.md

 # usercss
 User css style overrides I made.
 Applied with [Stylus](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
-Styles are mainly to add gruvbox colors, but other tweaks made be made.
-You're free to use these styles if you want but I can't guarantee that colors will be the only thing I touch.
+Styles are mainly to add gruvbox colors, but other tweaks small tweaks are also made.
+You're free to use these styles if you want but be aware colors aren't the only things I change.
+Everything that is changed is listed below.

 - GitHub
     - Gruvbox